Kong/lua-resty-dns-client/README.md

 ### 2.1.0 (21-May-2018) Fixes

-- Fix: the round robin scheme for the balanceer starts at a randomized position to prevent all workers from starting with the same peer.
+- Fix: the round-robin scheme for the balancer starts at a randomized position to prevent all workers from starting with the same peer.
 - Fix: the balancer no longer returns `port = 0` for SRV records without a port, the default port is now returned.